wesse206/LichessToTornelo/README.md

 # LichessToTornelo
-This Python program prepares a Lichess pgn for upload to Tornelo
+This Python program prepares a Lichess PGN for upload to Tornelo.
+This program is still a pre-release.